 |18||2,50,000||37+ years||No Equivalent Rank||No Equivalent Rank||Cabinet Secretary of India|

-The salaries of all IAS officers start at the same level and then increases with their tenure and promotions.
+The salaries of all IAS officers start at the same level and then increase with their tenure and promotions.

-The next table gives the answer to the question what is the salary of an IAS officer per month at the entry level and the monthly salary of IAS officer at the apex level:
+The next table answers the question that what is the salary of an IAS officer per month at the entry-level and the monthly salary of an IAS officer at the apex level:

 |Maximum Pay (cabinet secretary level)||250000||250000|

-The old pay structure according to 6th Central Pay Commission was as follows:
+The old pay structure according to the 6th Central Pay Commission was as follows:

 |Grade||Pay Scale||Grade Pay of IAS officer||Number of years required in service||Post|